 Respondents also reported that their pets connect them with other people (65%), help them be physically active (64%) and help them cope with physical and emotional symptoms of poor health (60%).

 In the UK, an encouraging 74% of pet owners saying pets improve their mental well-being.
 At a time when mental health is pushed to the limits due to isolation, this is a very welcoming result.

 How Will New Pets Cope When Normality Returns?

 Many of the pets that have found new homes during lockdown will be enjoying the luxury of having their owners around all day.
 As people begin to move back to normality, returning to work and other daily errands, these new pets are going to be spending much more time alone.

 Having never know anything different to their current situation, there is some concern over how lockdown pets will cope when life returns to normal.
 Even pets that have been with their owners before the lockdowns of 2020 and 2021 could experience distress when their owners go back to their old routines.

 With the end of lockdown on the horizon, now is a perfect time to begin training your pets for normal life.
 Consider key areas such as separation, having different people in the house and meeting new pets or people.

 Have You Got a New Pet During Lockdown?

 Have you got a new pet during lockdown?
 What kind of pet did you buy or adopt?
+Are you still looking for german shepherd puppies for sale?
 What kind of positive benefits has your new pet given you or your family during lockdown?
 Leave a comment below and let us know.